 We’ll do all we can to support you and your family.
-You will be assessed and offered support by a member of our team will visit you at home to assess and support your needs.
+You will be assessed and offered support by a member of our team, this may be by telephone, video consultation or face to face.
 We’ll work closely with your GP (who will still be your main doctor) and other healthcare professionals looking after you.
 As well as our usual range of hospice services, including access to our Wellbeing Centre, we may also be able to offer night nursing support and a rapid response team for emergencies.

 How we can help

 How we care for you, your family or friend

 You and your family will have a team of experts dedicated to your care and wellbeing.